kr1pt0n05/JodelClone_Public/README.md

 ---

-## Über das Projekt
+## About the Project

 A simple web-based Jodel application allowing users to share thoughts, hints, and observations through posts.
-Connect with people nearby, comment on posts, and vote on comments to engage in local discussions.
+Users can like or dislike comments, vote on posts and comments, and write comments to participate in discussions.
+When creating posts, the user's coordinates are captured, and when retrieving posts, only posts within a 10 km radius are displayed.

 ---